Llarence/Sch-Check/README.md

 ### 1. Download and Run

 - Download the `.zip` for your OS from the releases page.
 (Windows and Linux are both x64 and Mac is arm64 if you have a different architecture you must build from source)
-- Unzip the file and run either `app` for Linux/Mac or `app.bat` file.
+- Unzip the file and run either `bin/app` for Linux/Mac or `bin/app.bat` file.
 A `saves` directory will be created in the folder where the app is run.
 There is a cache in there and to clear it just delete the file.

 ### 2. Set Up Your Schedule